Welcome to today's edition of the Rush 24-7 podcast.

 Can't make it because the thing's not going to get enough gas mileage down the road according to the cafe standards.

-And of course, we just sit around, we accept the premise of this and argue with them rather than inserting conservative principles and say, let the let these manufacturers build what they want and let the pump company or public buy what they want and not buy what they don't want.
+And of course, we just sit around and we accept the premise of this and argue with them rather than inserting conservative principles and say, let these manufacturers build what they want and let the company public buy what they want and not buy what they don't want.

-Let that shape the kind of cars that are made in this country, rather than people like Al Gore, a bunch of liberals dictating what kind of automobiles we have to have.
+Let that shape the kind of cars that are made in this country rather than people like Al Gore and a bunch of liberals dictating what kind of automobiles we have to have.

 I mean, it's a free market.

-If you want to drive a little lawnmower with two seats on it, somebody'll make it for you.
+If you want to drive a little lawnmower with two seats on it, somebody will make it for you.

 And it's fine and dandy if you do.